- Repair & Care

 Like the regular 2013 Ford C-Max, the Energi is a fun-to-drive hybrid that delivers comfort, style and efficiency, but it compromises cargo capacity and has an electric range that's too limited for the plug-in's additional cost.

-The Energi can be driven roughly 21 miles on electric power alone.
-When the battery reaches a certain level of depletion, the gasoline engine kicks in to keep the car going, up to 620 miles total.
+The Energi can be driven roughly 19 miles on electric power alone.
+When the battery reaches a certain level of depletion, the gasoline engine kicks in to keep the car going.
 Recharging the Energi takes about 2½ hours on a 240-volt level 2 EV charger or up to seven hours on a standard 120-volt household power outlet.

 If that kind of operation sounds familiar, it's because two other vehicles on the market work in similar ways: the Toyota Prius Plug-in and the Chevrolet Volt.
 (It's just the regular Prius that comes as a plug-in; the larger Prius v does not.)
 In our week with the C-Max Energi, we found it to be the best-driving car of the trio, but we question whether the plug-in feature's additional cost is worth the benefit.
 To see the C-Max Energi compared side-by-side with its competitors, click here.